What insights do you need when buying a fuel site or network?

 It can be a game changer.

 If you already own a network in the market, it’s essential to check how the new sites will fit alongside the existing ones.
 Is there any potential for cannibalization, and if so, how should you minimize the damage?
-You could also need to present this to the competition authority within that market, which can be a lengthy, painful process without impartial data.
+You’ll also need to present this to the competition authority within that market, which can be a lengthy, painful process without impartial data.

 If it’s a first-time network purchase, do you fully understand the quality of the sites you’re buying and what facilities you’re getting?
 What’s the potential performance of the network from a fuel, c-store, and quick service restaurant (QSR) perspective?
 Do you know how certain scenarios could positively or negatively impact your revenue?